All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 Images of titanosaur eggs from Brazil

-Images of selected titanosaurian eggs and egg-clutches collected from the Late Cretaceous Serra da Galga Formation (Bauru Group) at Ponte Alta nesting site, Uberaba Municipality, Minas Gerais State, Brazil.
+Images of selected titanosaurian eggs and egg-clutches collected from the Late Cretaceous Serra da Galga Formation (Bauru Group) at Ponto Alta nesting site, Uberaba Municipality, Minas Gerais State, Brazil.
 CPPLIP 1798, (a) the best-preserved recovered egg-clutch, bottom view.
 CPPLIP 1801, (b) isolated egg, with accompanying tomographic slice, showing thickness of the shell and its sedimentary fill.
 Specimen number CPPLIP 1799, (c) egg-clutch with accompanying tomographic slice, showing thickness of the shell, shells collapsed and its sedimentary fill.
-Specimen number CPPLIP 1800, (d and e) two eggs found associated.
+The specimen number CPPLIP 1800, (d and e) two eggs found associated.
 Specimen number CPPLIP 1804 (f) isolated partial egg.
 Note scale bars 5 cm.
 Picture credit: Fiorelli et al.

 Nesting in Colonies and Evidence of Breeding-site Fidelity